Emboldening the Eviction Prevention Network

-Through the Lancaster Cares COVID-19 Response Fund, the Community Foundation is proud to support a $100,000 investment in the newly-formed Eviction Protection Network.
+Through the Lancaster Cares COVID-19 Response Fund, the Community Foundation is proud to support a $100,000 investment in the newly-formed Eviction Prevention Network.

 Meeting a need through collaboration